ocaml/platform-blog/opam-install-dir.md

 ### Handling a local project

-Consistently with what was done with local switches, it was decided, where meaningful, to overload the `<packages>` arguments of the commands, allowing directory names instead, and meaning `all packages defined there`, with some side-effects.
+Consistently with what was done with local switches, it was decided, where meaningful, to overload the `<packages>` arguments of the commands, allowing directory names instead, and meaning "all packages defined there", with some side-effects.

 For example, the following command is now allowed, and I believe it will be extra convenient to many: